 Make a well in the center of the cooled cooked potatoes.
-Break open the egg in the center of the potatoes and sprinkle over the cup of potato starch and salt.
+Break open the egg in the center of the potatoes and sprinkle over the cup of potato flour and salt.
 Mix with your hands until the mixture is uniform and make a large loaf shape.
 Cut off a slice of the potato mixture and cut into cubes that are approximately 5 or 6 cm across.
 Roll each cube between the palms of both hands until you form balls.
 Set aside and work on the rest of the potato loaf one slice at a time (covering the loaf with some plastic wrap to prevent it drying out).
 Cover the gnocchi you have rolled as you prepare them with a clean tea towel (again to prevent them from drying out).

 Boil a large pot of salted water.
 Gently drop the gnocchi in the water (don’t throw the lot in at once as you may overcrowd the pot, drop then in a handful at a time ) and cook them a few minutes until they rise to the surface.
 The potatoes are essentially already cooked so you will just need to heat the gnocchi through.